bitwiseworks/python-os2/Doc/c-api/init.rst

       now scheduled to be called from the subinterpreter, rather than being called from the main interpreter.
 Each subinterpreter now has its own list of scheduled calls.

+   .. versionchanged:: 3.12
+      This function now always schedules *func* to be run in the main interpreter.

+.. c:function:: int Py_MakePendingCalls(void)

+   Execute all pending calls.
+This is usually executed automatically by the interpreter.

+   This function returns ``0`` on success, and returns ``-1`` with an exception set on failure.

+   If this is not called in the main thread of the main interpreter, this function does nothing and returns ``0``.
+   The caller must hold the :term:`GIL`.

+   .. versionadded:: 3.1

+   .. versionchanged:: 3.12
+      This function only runs pending calls in the main interpreter.

 .. _profiling: